thien2411-vn/Edge_AI_for_Vehicle_Monitoring/README.md

 ## Key Features

 * **Real-time Vehicle Detection**: Optimized YOLOv5 nano model running smoothly on edge hardware.
-* **License Plate Recognition (LPR)**: Uses PaddleOCR/EasyOCR for high-accuracy text extraction from fast-moving vehicles.
+* **License Plate Recognition (LPR)**: Uses a custom MobileNetV3-based CRNN model for high-accuracy text extraction from fast-moving vehicles.
 * **Edge Deployment Optimization**: Models are converted to **ONNX / TFLite** to maximize inference speed on the Raspberry Pi CPU.
 * **Hardware Integration**: USB Webcam for stable video streaming, and an ESP32 for controlling the physical gate via servo motors and RFID verification.